Swasth-Apps/swasth.co/src/pages/blog/workplace-burnout.md

 ---
 templateKey: blog-post
-title: Workplace Burnout
+title: Managing Workplace Burnout and stress
 username: Tanya Tripti
 date: 2021-07-30
 description: Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when you feel overwhelmed, emotionally drained, and unable to meet constant demands.
-image: /img/10-common-distortions.png
+image: static/img/sad.png
-squareimage: /img/20151020124625-pride-confidence-hubris-woman.jpeg
+squareimage: static/img/bd-and-other-coexisting-conditions.png
 categories:
   category:
     - title: CBT